 What is the benefit of knowing languages that have similarities to Japanese?
 Perhaps you are a curious polyglot, or want to find similar languages.
 I hope you like this article and share it with your friends.

-Many times people end up thinking that the Japanese and Chinese languages are the same thing.
-Motifs abound, Japanese uses most of the traditional Chinese ideograms and also imported most of its words.
+people often end up thinking that Japanese and Chinese are the same language.
+There is no shortage of reasons, Japanese uses most of the ideograms of Traditional Chinese and also imported most of its words.

-How similar is the Japanese language to German?
+How is the Japanese language similar to German?
 Have you noticed the huge and complicated words of the German language?
 They are junctions of small words that form others, which sometimes have very different meanings.

-Like German, Japanese is a language that joins words to form others.
+Like German, Japanese is a language that joins words together to form others.
 There are many similar languages, but German is one of the most popular when it comes to putting words together.

 Sign language has a simple grammar and language.
 There are thousands of languages with a simple language, but the most similar to Japanese is sign language.

 Korean writing is totally different from Japanese writing, but they share the same idea.
-While Japan simplified its language by creating hiragana and katakana, Korea completely removed the ideograms by creating its own writing system.
+While Japan simplified its language by creating hiragana and katakana, Korea completely removed ideograms creating its own writing system.

-If 4,000 words of Portuguese origin in Japanese is too much, the English influenced much more.
-Words such as apartment, elevator, underwear, panties, ice cream, animation, butter, milk, dormitories, building, computer, desk, driver, fight, and Christmas were imported from English.
+If 4,000 words of Portuguese origin in Japanese is a lot, the English influenced much more.
+Words like apartment, elevator, underwear, panties, ice cream, animation, butter, milk, dorms, building, computer, desk, driver, fight, and christmas were imported from English.

-In Japanese there is the demonstrative pronoun ano (あの) while in Tupi there are the demonstrative pronouns aõ and anõi.
-Are these similarities coincidental or did it have any deviation in history that united these two distant nations?
+In Japanese there is the demonstrative pronoun year (あの) while in Tupi there are demonstrative pronouns to and dwarf.
+Are these similarities coincidental or was there some twist in history that brought these two distant nations together?